Draygon152/MAGIC/README.md

 gamepad usage for gameplay is supported.
 Gamepads should be plugged in before pressing "Start Game" from the Main Menu.

-If no input devices are selected for either player, and more than one is plugged in, input devices are randomly assigned to each player character.
-If only one input device is plugged in, then that input device will be responsible for controlling both player characters.
-If both player characters are assigned the same input device, then both player characters will be controlled by that input device.
+If no input devices are selected for either player, only one player character will spawn, which will be controlled by keyboard controls.
+If the same input device is selected for both players, two player characters will spawn, and will both be controlled by that input device.
+If at least two input devices are plugged in and different ones are selected for each player, then two player characters will spawn, each controlled by a different input device.

 MAGIC! is a PvE wave-survival game.
 You lose when the health of both player characters is depleted, and you win when you've destroyed every wave of enemies that dares to